Global Warming: Definition, Causes, Effects, Solutions, Facts, Topics

 • Human Health Risks: High temperatures and increased levels of diseases such as malaria and dengue fever are well-known threats to health.

-• Economic Consequences: Disasters; floods, hurricanes, and other natural calamities increase the economic cost in terms of damaged structures and losses in crops/harvests because of unfavourable climate changes.
+• Economic Consequences: Floods, hurricanes, and other natural calamities damage structures and cause loss in crops because of unfavourable climate changes.

 • Climate Refugees: Global warming leads to displacement by water, famines, and an increase in climate refugees, and puts pressure on climate.